ibois-epfl/augmented-carpentry/README.md

 > - [ ] Add Mapping subprogram + UI
 > - [ ] Implement padding for 3D scene viewer
 > - [ ] Test if changing map on the go breaks the slam or not
+> - [ ] Add the function "DrawText" to the RenderAPI in `GlUtils.h`
+> - [ ] Document with videos and snapshots the tracaking system and the mapping

 <br />